-Table 5Results from Count Data Regressions of Invention PatentApplications^{a, b} ing given the large overdispersion present in the patent counts.
+Because Poisson models are nested within NB2 models, the usual likelihood tests can be used to evaluate these two types of models.
+In this study, NB2 models are always found to be preferred to Poisson models, which is not surprising given the large over-dispersion present in the patent counts.
 The selection between NB2 and ZINB models can be based on the Vuong test (Vuong 1989).
-For all specifications in this analysis, it is found that Vuong tests always favor ZINB models,10 suggesting that excess zeros may actually come from the two different sources as previously noted.
-Using the count of invention
+For all specifications in this analysis, it is found that Vuong tests always favor ZINB models , suggesting that excess zeros may actually come from the two different sources as previously noted.
+Using the count of invention applications as the measure of innovative outputs, we present results from count regressions in Table 5.